Are you looking for a provider?

 Staff focuses on the unique strengths of each participant.
 By using these strengths as a starting point, the staff build participants’ works skills and confidence which creates the foundation to develop the work ethic that a business community values.
 In addition, participants focus on internships, customer service, teamwork, time management, responsibility, conflict resolution, applications, resume construction, application processes and self-esteem.

-Working with area high schools, the DiscoverU staff teaches generally-accepted work conduct to enhance what students learn in the classroom.
+Working with area high schools, the DiscoverU staff teach the school staff how to maintain generally-accepted work conduct to enhance what students learn in the classroom.
 Students have the opportunity to experience evidence-based curriculum as well as actual work experience with business partners located in River Valley Mall.

 CVS Corporate Sponsored Training in DiscoverU